/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 We begin our journey through what is arguably Eastern Europe’s loveliest country.
 Leaving Ljubljana, we drive northwest by private coach towards the grand Julian Alps, meandering along the basin of the River Sava.
 We’ll meet the Sava again at our tour’s end in Zagreb in Croatia; it continues to join the Danube at Belgrade.

 Today, we stop in the picturesque little village of Puštal, on the Sora River, a tributary of the Sava.
 Our local guide will meet the coach and take us across the famed ‘Devil’s Bridge’, which spans the river.
 This wooden footbridge is named after supposed ancient appearances of the devil.
 Across the river is the enchanting medieval town of Skofja Loka.
 The town’s first written records date to 1248.
 In the 13th century it was a bustling market town of craftspeople and traders, who were organised into various guilds.
-Skofja Loka and the surrounding estates were an Imperial fief known as ‘the Bishop of Freising’s Meadow’.
-From 973, they remained in the possession of the Bavarian Bishops of Freising for more than 900 years.
+From 973, it remained in the possession of the Bavarian Bishops of Freising for more than 900 years.
 The original city plan survives: an upper square, the Plac, is separated from a lower square, the Lontrg; narrow streets cross the town centre, and a bold castle (rebuilt in the 16th century) stands atop a nearby hill.
 With our guide, we walk through the town up to the Loski Musej (Loski Museum), housed in the castle.
-One of the best-arranged museums in Slovenia, it houses archeological, historical, cultural, artistic, natural science and ethnological collections.
+One of the best-arranged museums in Slovenia, it houses archaeological, historical, cultural, artistic, natural science and ethnological collections.
 We also have the opportunity to view a very well-preserved 16th century farmhouse, Škopar’s House (Škoparjeva hiša), in the castle garden.

 After a simple lunch in the town centre, we shall take a short walk to Skofja Loka’s Capuchin Bridge (Stone Bridge).
 Built in the mid-14th century from carved stone in a semi-circular shape, it is the only one of its kind in central Europe.
 At its centre is a statue of the Bohemian saint, St. John of Nepomuk (1345-1393), with the Škofja Loka coat-of-arms on its plinth; in its medieval days the Selca Gate, with a guard tower, stood beside it.
 It was renovated and equipped with railings in the late 19th century.
 From here, our guide accompanies us on our coach to the Church of the Annunciation to the Holy Virgin (Marijino Oznanenje) at Crngrob.
 Founded in the 13th century, this lovely church holds some of the finest frescoes in Slovenia.
 These detail the Life of the Virgin (late-13th to early-14th centuries) whilst Giotto-like (Slovene Goriška style) paintings portray the Passion of Christ (late 14th to mid-15th centuries).

 We continue by coach to Bled, where we visit Bled castle (Blejski Grad), and thence opt to walk or to bus downhill to check into the Rikli Balance Hotel.
 Bled is a splendid resort town on a stunningly picturesque lake.
 Lake Bled comes complete with a medieval church on an island, overlooked by the castle high on an outcrop.
 While Bled Castle was an 11th-century fief of the Bishops of Blixen, the town of Bled only came into its own in the 19th-century as a bourgeois retreat.
 Naturopaths, like Dr Arnold Rikli (1823-1906), encouraged genteel promenading or venturesome hiking and climbing in fresh-air alpine destinations.
-Bled was also a favourite destination for Josip Broz Tito (1892-1980), the Croatian leader of Communist Yugoslavia (1944-80).
 (Overnight Bled) BL

 • Pletna cruise to Blejski Otok island and visit to the Church of the Mother of God on the Lake, Lake Bled